ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 complete.
 This is normal (for the moment), so we advise our users to get themselves their favourite hot beverage while it runs.

 opam requires a Unix-like environment to function.
-By default, opam relies on `cygwin` and is also compatible with `msys2`.
+By default, opam relies on Cygwin and is also compatible with MSYS2.

 At *init-time*, opam scans your machine for available Unix environments and prompts you to choose your favourite option.
 We recommend